dcmwijaya/Raspberry-Pi-Pico-based-Line-Follower-Robot/README.md

 # Raspberry-Pi-Pico-based-Line-Follower-Robot
 <strong>Solo Project Raspberry Pi Pico-Based Line Follower Robot</strong><br><br>
-In operation, this robot car requires a battery as its power supply.
-This robot car uses an infrared sensor to determine the innermost limit of a line, so that the robot car will still move along the existing line.
-In the process, this sensor works on the principle of light reflection.
-The Led emits light, then the light is received by the photodiode.
+This project discusses how a robot can move along a line automatically.
+This robot has been equipped with an infrared sensor of the type ``` TCRT5000 ```.
+In the process, this sensor works on the principle of light reflection to determine its output value.
+If the light reflection on the dark or black colored object is judged to be less or non-existent, then the phototransistor will be in the ``` OFF ``` condition and the module will give an output of ``` HIGH ```, in which case the led indicator will not light up.
+If the light reflection on the light-colored or white surface is judged to be sufficient, the phototransistor will be in the ``` ON ``` state and the module will give an output of ``` LOW ```, in which case the led indicator will light up.
 <br><br>

 ## Project Requirements